foam-framework/foam/README.md

 Any failed regression test will highlight its results with red borders, and the "Update Master" button will write the test's latest results into the master.
 This edits `tests/FUNTests.xml`, which you should then check in. **Be careful to make sure the new output of the test is actually valid!**

+### UI Testing

+A small subset of tests require human oversight.
+These can be run using the server (see above) and then navigating to [http://localhost:8888/tests/FOAMTests.html?ui=1]() to see just the UI tests.

+The `?ui=1` parameter shows only tests with the `'ui'` tag.

 ## Bundled Javascript Files

 FOAM can bootstrap itself at runtime using `core/bootFOAM.js` and friends.